Sharing experiences and good practices on education in Africa: the Africa Teachers Webinar Series

 The International Task Force on Teachers for Education 2030 will participate in the International Conference on the Teaching Profession, held in the Sultanate of Oman under the theme “Sustainable Teaching in the Era of AI”.
 The conference convenes ministers, international organizations, and education experts to discuss the future of the teaching profession in the context of rapid technological change.

-Carlos Vargas, Head of the TTF Secretariat, will present the highlights of the Arabic version of the 2024 UNESCO–Teacher Task Force Global Report on Teachers - co-published with the UNESCO Regional Center for Quality and Excellence in Education (RCQE) - during the high-level session on international education reports, with a focus on addressing teacher shortages, transforming the profession, and advancing the Santiago Consensus outcomes from the World Teachers’ Summit.
+A key moment of the programme will be the launch of the Arabic version of the 2024 UNESCO–Teacher Task Force Global Report on Teachers - co-published with the UNESCO Regional Center for Quality and Excellence in Education (RCQE) - during the high-level session on international education reports.
+Carlos Vargas, Head of the TTF Secretariat, will present the report’s main findings, with a focus on addressing teacher shortages, transforming the profession, and advancing the Santiago Consensus outcomes from the World Teachers’ Summit.

 The programme also includes keynote sessions on education and AI, contributions from OECD and the World Bank, and the launch of the Arabic Global Education Monitoring Report, highlighting the role of international evidence and cooperation in strengthening education systems.